linas/i370-bigfoot/docker/i370-bigfoot/scripts/6-busybox-demo/README.md

 compilation can be a bit dicey.
 In addition, the present-day (Sept 2024) BusyBox makes some minor assumptions about the modernity of the kernel, breaking our old kernel.
 Thus, the patch in `busybox.patch` must be applied first, in order to build.
+Its a tiny patch.

 To summarize:
 ```